Both of my mother’s parents survived the Holocaust.

 I learned that though life is meant for love and trust, a stash of cash and an exit plan should always be at hand.

 I learned that what we plan rarely comes to be and that we must always be ready to change direction.

 I learned that there is nothing like a parent’s love and that love can overcome the impossible.

 I learned that bullying is evil and that no good person stands by when another is being hurt.

 I learned that my people endured the worst and yet, our national song is ‘The Hope’.

-I learned that while we can never forget, we must always carry on and bring light wherever we go .
+I learned that we can never forget and that we must always remember.